 The Mode Sense command provides a means for the drive to report its operating parameters to the initiator.
-The drive maintains four sets of mode parameters: default values, saved values, current values and changeable values.
+The drive maintains four sets of Mode parameters, Default values, Saved values, Current values and Changeable values.

-Default values are hard-coded in the drive firmware that is stored in flash EPROM nonvolatile memory on the drive PCB.
+Default values are hard coded in the drive firmware that is stored in flash EPROM nonvolatile memory on the drive PCB.
 Default values can be changed only by downloading a complete set of new firmware into the flash EPROM.
-An initiator can request and receive from the drive a list of default values and use those in a Mode Select command to set up new current and saved values, where the values are changeable.
+An initiator can request and receive from the drive a list of Default values and use those in a Mode Select command to set up new Current and Saved values, where the values are changeable.

 Saved values are stored on the disk media using a Mode Select command.
 Only parameter values that are allowed to be changed can be changed by this method.
-"Changeable values" are defined below.
-Parameters in the saved values list that are not changeable by the Mode Select command get their values from the default values storage.
+See "Changeable values" defined below.
+Parameters in the Saved values list that are not changeable by the Mode Select command get their values from the Default values storage.

 Current values are volatile values currently being used by the drive to control its operation.
 A Mode Select command can be used to change these values (only those that are changeable).
-Originally, they are installed from saved or default values after a power on reset, hard reset, or Bus Device Reset message.
+Originally, they are installed from Saved or Default values after a power on reset, hard reset, or Bus Device Reset message.

-Changeable values form a bit mask, stored in nonvolatile memory, that dictates which of the current values and saved values can be changed by a Mode Select command.
+Changeable values form a bit mask, stored in nonvolatile memory, that dictates which of the Current values and Saved values can be changed by a Mode Select command.
 A "one" allows a change to a corresponding bit; a "zero" allows no change.
-For example, in Table 9 refer to Mode page 01, in the row entitled "CHG."
+For example, in Table 9 refer to Mode page 01, in the row titled "CHG".
 These are hex numbers representing the changeable values for Mode page 01.
 Note that bytes 04, 05, 06, and 07 are not changeable, because those fields are all zeros.
 If some changeable code had a hex value EF, that equates to the binary pattern 1110 1111.
 If there is a zero in any bit position in the field, it means that bit is not changeable.
 Bits 7, 6, 5, 3, 2, 1, and 0 are changeable, because those bits are all ones.
 Bit 4 is not changeable.